geransmith/DraenorSelfies/README.md

 Tested on python 3.4+.

-I use http://tweeterid.com/, so convert the Twitter handles to IDs.
+I use http://tweeterid.com/, to convert the Twitter handles to IDs.
 Thanks for the helpful page!